Merck Canada awards $4M to Faculty of Medicine

 “As populations age and diseases become increasingly chronic and complex, the health care challenges we face are significant.
 Collaborations like these are fundamental in advancing the biomedical research being conducted by our outstanding scientists, and in translating their discoveries into better health care for Quebecers,” said Dr. David Eidelman, Vice-Principal (Health Affairs) and Dean of McGill’s Faculty of Medicine.
 “We are tremendously proud to be partnering with Merck Research Laboratories to bring the benefits of our work to society more swiftly.”

-This announcement marks the latest contribution by Merck towards its commitment to inject $100 million over five years in biopharmaceutical R&D in Quebec.
-Today's announcement brings the total contributions by Merck to approximately $84 million.
+Yesterday’s announcement marks the latest contribution by Merck towards its commitment to inject $100 million over five years in biopharmaceutical R&D in Quebec.
+To date, Merck’s contributions total some $84 million.

 “This announcement proves without a doubt that world-class businesses such as Merck have confidence in Quebec expertise to advance life sciences research,” said Pierre Duchesne, Minister of Higher Education, Research, Science and Technology.
 “It also helps reinforce the collaborative efforts of numerous researchers from Quebec universities.
 High-calibre scientific research is central to Quebec’s development.”